MileHacker Logo

 Photography & Taboos

-Always seek permission before taking close-up photos of people, particularly for kids, and respect their decision if they decline.
+Always seek permission before taking close-up photos of people, children in particular, and respect their decision if they decline.
 Candid shots from a distance are generally fine in public spaces.
 Be mindful of privacy and avoid intrusive photography.

 Respectful Practices

-• At religious sites, rules on photography may apply during services; observe signs.
+• At religious sites, restrictions on taking pictures may apply during services; observe signs.

 • Avoid overtly public displays of affection; keep them to a minimum.